Posted on 14th August 2019

 Locke explored moral freedom, responsibility and the dangers of religious fundamentalism.
 With his Two Treatises of Civil Government, published anonymously in 1690 in order to avoid controversy, Locke established himself as a political theorist.
 The ‘First Treatise’ was intended merely to refute support of the Divine Right of Kings, arguing that neither scripture nor reason could justify a monarchy.

 The ‘Second Treatise’, however, offered a systematic account of the foundations of political obligation.
 In Locke’s view, all human rights begin within the individual by an investment of labor and ownership of property.
 The social structure (or “commonwealth”) depends for its formation and maintenance on the express consent of those governed by its political powers (the so-called Social Contract or Contractarianism).
 He believed that majority rule thus becomes the cornerstone of all political order, although dissatisfied citizens reserve a lasting right to revolution.

 Like Thomas Hobbes before him, Locke started from a belief that humans have absolute Natural Rights.
 This was in the sense of universal rights that are inherent in the nature of ethics, and not contingent on human actions or beliefs.
 However, much of his political work is characterized by his opposition to authoritarianism, and particularly to the tendency towards Totalitarianism advocated by Hobbes.

 Locke believed that no one should be allowed absolute power and introduced the idea of the separation of powers, whereby the Church and the judicial system operate independently of the ruling class.
 In particular, he defined civil interests (those which the State can and should legitimately protect) as being:

 - The ability to own property

-If much of this seems familiar from the American Declaration of Independence, that is no coincidence as the American founding fathers freely admitted their debt to Locke’s Political Philosophy.
+If much of this seems familiar from American Declaration of Independence, then that is no coincidence as the American founding fathers freely admitted their debt to Locke’s philosophy.